Long controlled by legacy conglomerates, the beauty industry has turned online.

 Before launching its paid media campaign, the CTC growth team conducted analysis and found that certain Coola products had higher AOV on Facebook (people would tend to bundle them with other products) at the top of the funnel.

 As customers went down the funnel, they’d tend to buy more.

 To capitalize on this meant finding ways to increase repeat purchase rate and the lifetime value of the customers that it was actually driving.

-To combat high CPMs, it all came down to the creative and the angle of ad messaging.
+To combat high CPMs, it all came down to the creative strategy behind its social-media advertising.

 For example, one of the top products for Coola is its “Sunless Tan” — but the challenge became adjusting the ad messaging angle during each season to produce creative that converts year-round.

 In the winter, the focus was on keeping a bronze glow all year.
 In the summer, the messaging was about accentuating your current tan with the product.